matthieugomez/Binscatters.jl/README.md

 ```
 ![binscatter](http://www.matthieugomez.com/files/p3.png)

+See more examples by typing `?binscatter` in the REPL.

 ## Installation
 The package is registered in the [`General`](https://github.com/JuliaRegistries/General) registry and so can be installed at the REPL with `] add Binscatter`.